 Some of you may be thinking, because of diet or time, that you can’t imagine drinking homemade hot chocolate every day (I’m in your camp!).

 I add a tablespoon to my morning cup O’Joe.
-(1 tablespoon to 2 measured cups of coffee):
+(1 tablespoon to 2 measured cups of coffee).

-Four years later, and I still drink my first cup of coffee with cocoa, hedging my health benefit bets.
+Since I discovered the goodness of cocoa (years now), I still drink my first cup of coffee with cocoa, hedging my health benefit bets.